 - General Expectations: ESE497 is typically a 2 credit course.
 Students can sign up for 1 or 3 credits with permission of the mentor.
 In any case, you are expected to spend at least 5 hours/week/credit on your undergraduate research project.

 - Web Page: You are required to create a web page during the semester so other can view what you are working on.
 This is a good opportunity to post photographs, preliminary results, links to references, simulation outputs, etc. Additionally, you are required to create a final web page documenting your undergraduate research project, due on the first day of exams.
-There are several ways to create a good web pages:
+Use sites.wustl.edu to create your web page.
+See this Quick Start Guide for details on how to get started.

 - Monthly Presentations: 3 times during the semester we will meet as a group.
 Each individual will give a 10 minute presentation on their current progress with PowerPoint.
 Please send your powerpoint slides to your mentor a week before the presentation for review.

-- Bi-Weekly Status Updates: Every 2 weeks, you are required to send a detailed report to your mentor descibing your progress.
+- Bi-Weekly Status Updates: Every 2 weeks, you are required to send a detailed report to your mentor describing your progress.

 - Poster Session: In April, we will have a ESE Undergraduate Research and Senior Design Poster Session in the Lopata Gallery.
 If you have a demonstration, you should set it up for this.
 A poster is required.